Sharing & Permissions

 • Share a single page with a specific person using the four flags: View, Edit, Share, Delete.
 Edit, Share, and Delete require View to be on; otherwise you combine them however you like.
 A person can have View + Share without Edit, for example.

-• Create role templates (like "Editor" or "Reviewer") that bundle view, edit, and share across many pages at once, pick a color for the badge, and optionally make one the default role for new members.
+• Create custom roles (like "Editor" or "Reviewer") that carry their own view/edit/share permissions, pick a color for the badge, optionally make one the default for new members, and assign a role right from an invite or share link.

 • See who has access to a page from the Share dialog, and see every page a given member can reach from the drive-level members view.